 Embryolisse Lait-Creme used as a moisturizer/primer.

 I applied and blended the Radiant Skin Foundation with a Glamcor Contour Brush (which is best for achieving stronger coverage without the "stroke" marks of a tradition flat foundation brush), going over some areas with a dab more.
 I went without concealer to show the level of coverage.
-I did not apply powder so you can see the dewy finish.
+I did not apply powder.

 For the blush, I used a Real Techniques Contour Brush to apply Becca Beach Tint in Watermelon (and applied the same to my lips using my pinkie).
 I applied the Shimmering Skin Perfector in Opal to my browbone and the tops of my cheekbones with the Real Techniques Setting Brush.